-Revenues from the distribution of fuel oil and refined fuels of \$11.0 million were \$3.1 million, or 22.2%, lower than the prior year, primarily due to lower volumes sold, and to a lesser extent, lower average retail selling prices.
-Fuel oil and refined fuels gallons sold decreased 0.7 million gallons, or 21.1%, resulting in a \$2.9 million decrease in revenues.
-Average fuel oil and refined fuels selling prices decreased 1.3% compared to the prior year, reflecting lower average wholesale costs, resulting in a \$0.2 million decrease in revenues.
+Revenues from the distribution of fuel oil and refined fuels of \$11.0 million \$17.7 million were \$3.1 million \$6.2 million, or 22.2% 26.1%, lower than the prior year first quarter, primarily due to lower volumes sold, and to a lesser extent, lower average retail selling prices.
+Fuel oil and refined fuels gallons sold decreased 0.7 million 0.9 million gallons, or 21.1% 16.9%, resulting in a \$2.9 million \$3.9 million decrease in revenues.
+Average fuel oil and refined fuels selling prices decreased 1.3% 9.0% compared to the prior year, reflecting lower average wholesale costs, resulting in a \$0.2 million \$2.3 million decrease in revenues.

-Revenues in our natural gas and electricity segment of \$5.3 million were \$0.4 million, or 8.0%, higher than the prior year, primarily due to higher electricity and natural gas average selling prices, offset to an extent by lower usage and a lower customer base.
+Revenues in our natural gas and electricity segment of \$5.3 million \$6.1 million were \$0.4 million, or 8.0% 6.8%, higher lower than the prior year, primarily due to higher electricity and natural gas average selling prices, offset to an extent by lower usage and the impact of a lower customer base.

-Revenues in our all other segment of \$18.3 million were \$0.2 million, or 0.9%, higher than the prior year, primarily due to higher tipping fees in our renewable natural gas ("RNG") business attributable to an increase in feedstock in-take, substantially offset by lower prices for environmental attributes.
-Revenues from the RNG business primarily consist of sales of RNG and the associated environmental attributes, tipping fees charged to third parties for various waste feedstocks and sales of digestate which is a byproduct of the anaerobic digestion process.
+Revenues in our all other segment of \$18.3 million \$19.3 million were \$0.2 million \$2.8 million, or 0.9% 12.5%, higher lower than the prior year, primarily due to higher tipping fees a decrease in our injection of renewable natural gas ("RNG") business attributable, due to an increase a planned shut-down at our facility in feedstock in-take, substantially offset by lower prices Stanfield, Arizona for environmental attributes.
+Revenues from the RNG business primarily consist of sales of RNG routine maintenance activities and the associated environmental attributes, tipping fees charged to third parties for various waste feedstocks and sales of digestate which is a byproduct of the anaerobic digestion process.